undp/carbon-registry/README.md

 | Storage     |  20 GB       |   50 GB   |
 | OS     | Linux <br> Windows Server 2016 and later versions.      |      |

-Note: Above resource requirement mentioned for a single instance for each microservice.
+Note: Above resource requirement mentioned for a single instance from each microservice.

 <a name="status"></a>
 ### Status Page